vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ### Branch Classification

 A Base token type provides the foundation of a template which additional artifacts are added to in order to complete the definition.
-The base token for a template is either a `Single` or `Hybrid` that is also classified as either a `Fractional Fungible`, `Whole Fungible`, `Fractional Non-Fungible` or a `Singleton`.
-Classification applies to the root or parent token for a hybrid as well as each child token.
+The base token for a template is either a `Single` or `Hybrid` that is also classified as either a `Fungible` or `Non-Fungible`.
+Classification is primarily used for creating dynamic visualization to compare templates and understand relationships between them.

 ![Branches](images/branch-leaf.png)